A Strange Place to Find Peace

 Ask Christians where they find peace and most will immediately point to Jesus.
 After all, he is the one whom God used to establish peace with mankind, reconciling the world to himself in Christ (2 Corinthians 5:19).
 It’s because of Jesus that we receive the peace of mind knowing that, through his sacrifice, we have the forgiveness of sins (Romans 5:1).
 He is the one who made peace between Jew and Gentile (Ephesians 2:16).
 He is the Prince of Peace (Isaiah 9:6).

 But Jesus is not where Mormonism’s leader and living prophet, Thomas S. Monson, goes to when he talks about peace.
-In this month’s first presidency message (Ensign, October, 2016) he focuses on obedience to the commandments as the source of peace!
+In the October 2016 issue of Ensign, his first presidency message focuses on obedience to the commandments as the source of peace!

 This theme is announced already in the introduction: “In the following excerpts from President Monson’s teachings as the President of the Church, he reminds us that the commandments are the surest guide to happiness and peace.” (my emphasis)